AdobeDocs/contributor.de-DE/help/writing-essentials/markdown.md

 Angezeigt:

-Dies ist `inline code` in einem Textabschnitt.
+This is `inline code` within a paragraph of text.

 Dies ist ein abgegrenzter Codeblock: